 - Body covered in dense hair

-Australopithecus Behavior and Society
+Behavior and Society

 The cognitive ability of Australopithecus is one of the most debated aspects of its physiology.
-For a long time it was assumed that Australopithecus did not have the ability to produce complex stone tools, but more recent archaeological findings from 1994 and later from 2010 indicates that some members of Australopithecus were hunting for meat and even using stone tools to do it as early as 3.4 million years ago.
+For a long time, it was assumed that Australopithecus did not have the ability to produce complex stone tools, but more recent archaeological findings from 1994 and later from 2010 indicate that some members of Australopithecus were hunting for meat and even using stone tools to do it as early as 3.4 million years ago.
 Their hand anatomy appears well-suited for gripping and manipulating tools.

-Studies of its skeleton have shown that Australopithecus probably did have the ability to hang from branches and supports its entire weight with its arms.
+Studies of its skeleton have shown that Australopithecus probably did have the ability to hang from branches and support its entire weight with its arms.
 It’s also been suggested that some species may have slept in trees during the night.
 It’s not entirely clear why bipedal locomotion emerged in human-like ancestors, but Australopithecus proves that bipedalism predates the evolution of larger brains, whereas for a long time was assumed to be the other way around.

 Australopithecus likely lived in fairly complex societies, but the exact nature of these societies remains unknown.
 The smaller canine teeth of the males could indicate less overall aggression and competition for mates compared with other great apes.